- How much time should a child spend on the internet?

 - Not wanting to spend time with friends and family so they can be online

-- Lying to you about the amount of time they spent online or sneak around to spend more time online
+- Lie to you about the amount of time they spent online or sneaking around to spend more time online

 - Seeming preoccupied with getting back online whenever they’re away from a digital device